 - basic and advanced methods for interrogating models and interpreting results

-- open source COBRA software, including the COBRA Toolbox
+- open source COBRA software, with a focus on the Python package COBRApy

 - standards for reconstruction and model sharing

 The course is structured into both lectures and practical sessions so that theory can be illustrated with biologically motivated computational examples.